-As I continue to develop this site, I hope that it will be a resource for other blind parents as we share the experience of living with blindness.
-Sometimes the posts are instructional or advice driven.
+As I continue to develop this site, I hope that it will be a resource for anyone who deals with blindness whether personally, or professionally. .
+Hopefully our experience in tackling the challenges of blindness will inspire you, motivate you, or teach you something new in your own experience. .
+Sometimes the posts are instructional or advice driven. .
 Others are about funny blind moments.
 And some are just me sharing my feelings as I work through the hard times’ blindness can often present.
-In any case, I hope that those of you who drop by will find something that aids and inspires you in making it on your own playground.
+In any case, I hope that those of you who drop by will find something that is useful to you as you help yourself or another in “making it on the playground.”

 About the Author

 My name is Mary Jo Hartle.
 I am a full-time stay-at-home mom to 3 children and wife to my wonderful husband.
 Our family resides in Maryland.
-Outside of caring for our growing family, I produce a podcast entitled: Everyday Blind Parents, serve as an adjunct professor, and often volunteer in my children’s school.
-I grew up in Utah and have been blind since the age of twelve when I lost my vision due to an allergic reaction to some medication which resulted in a condition known as Pseudo Tumor Cerebri.
-By profession, I am a certified teacher of blind students, and an orientation and mobility specialist (NOMC.)
-I received my Masters in Education (MEd) and have a Bachelor’s degree in Family and Human Development.
-Prior to having children, I served as the Director of Education for the National Federation of the Blind at the NFB’s Jernigan Institute in Baltimore, MD.
+Outside of caring for our growing family, I often provide contractual educational services in blindness skills, serve as an adjunct professor, at a near by university, , produce a podcast entitled: Everyday Blind Parents, and often volunteer in my church and children’s school.
+I grew up in Utah and have been blind since the age of twelve when I lost my vision due to an allergic reaction to a medication which resulted in a condition known as Pseudo Tumor Cerebri.

 I enjoy spending time with my family, teaching my children, writing, traveling, organizing new projects, and being “anxiously engaged” in too many good causes.

 This is wonderful Mary Jo.
 I work with many preschool teachers serving students with visual impairments.
 I plan to share your blog.
 Keep it up.